vectra-ai-research/Halberd/README.md

 ## Setup

-Halberd works on Linux, macOS & Windows and can be setup easily in just a few minutes.
+Halberd works on Linux, macOS & Windows and can be setup easily in just a few steps.

 ### Install